casper-network/docs/source/docs/casper/concepts/intro-to-dapps.md

 slug: /intro-to-dapps
 ---

-# Introduction to DApps (Distributed Applications)
+# Introduction to dApps (Distributed Applications)

 ## Definition of a DApp